maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="posdexp"></a>
 ### `POS`(*dexp*)

 When POS is called with zero or one dummy parameter, it returns the current position of the cursor.
 This can be called after `PRINT` and `INPUT` statements to provide more control over output.
-When called with more parameters, it acts as an alias for `INSTR`, and is covered in the string functions section, above.
+When called with more than one parameter, it acts as an alias for `INSTR`, and is covered in the string functions section, above.

+#### Variations:

+Univac BASIC used `COL` for `POS`, which is not currently supported.

 <!-- TOC --><a name="linaexp"></a>
 ### `LIN`(*aexp*)